-Prince Charles, the Prince of Wales is also approaching his own record - the longest wait by an heir to the throne.
-Queen Victoria's son became King Edward VII in 1901 at the age of 59 years and two months.
-Prince Charles was 59 years old on November 14th 2007.
+Prince Charles, the Prince of Wales also holds his own record – the longest wait by an heir to the throne.

 Victoria was born at Kensington Palace on May 24th 1819, the only child of HRH Edward Duke of Kent, fourth son of George III.
 His wife the Duchess was a royal widow, Princess Victoria Maria Louisa of Saxe-Coburg-Saalfeld.
 At the time of her birth, Victoria was fifth in line for the British crown.